-Consultation was undertaken with Tweed Shire Council and Transport for NSW as part of the CTPMSP for Stage 1 works.
-The extent of works and impacts to the external network are generally consistent with Stage 1.
-Further consultation with Tweed Shire Council was undertaken as part of this CTPMSP.
-A draft version of this CTPMSP was provided to Council for comment.
+Consultation was previously undertaken with Tweed Shire Council and Transport for NSW as part of the CTPMP for TVH Main Works of which included the MDCP.
+The extent of works and impacts to the external network are generally consistent..
 A summary of consultation, key comments and outcomes is provided in Table 7.1.